Disney’s Grand Californian Hotel® & Spa

 Guest Rooms

-Concierge Rooms
+Club Rooms

 Guests of concierge may access The Veranda concierge lounge located on the 6th floor of the resort, a perfect spot to hang out and enjoy the multiple food services available.
 Wall-to-wall windows open onto the balcony with views of the treetops and the evening fireworks show.
 Specialty Presidential and Vice Presidential suites, as well as concierge guest rooms, include access to concierge; standard one, two, and three-bedroom suites do not, although concierge access may be available to add at time of check-in for an additional fee.